Our Editors

 Tyrell Johnson, Associate Editor

-Tyrell Johnson received his MFA from the University of California, Riverside, where he studied fiction and poetry.
+Tyrell Johnson is a bestselling author and editor.
 His debut novel, The Wolves of Winter, was an Indie Next Pick, an Entertainment Weekly Must Have novel, a Vogue.com winter reading selection, and an instant national bestseller in Canada.
+His second novel, The Lost Kings, was selected as a New York Times Editors' pick and was chosen as a New York Times best crime novel of the year.
+He received his MFA from the University of California, Riverside, where he studied fiction and poetry.
 As an editor, Tyrell loves looking at the whole picture of a novel and helping authors create their best story with the most intriguing and believable characters possible.

 Contact Tyrell for a sample edit